kailash-manasarovar/statement/docs/personal/health.md

 ## Homeopath

-- The homeopath I saw in Dénia from early 2023 to March 2024 was Ana Vilalba.
+- The homeopath I saw in Dénia from early 2023 to March 2024 was Ana Villalba.
 - In her notes, you will see I complained about the following symptoms over this time:
     - Stress and anxiety, PTSD issues primarily
     - Inflamed gums, teeth issues